John Herman Randall Jr.

-He started working as an assistant professor of philosophy at Columbia in 1925.
+Randall was hired as a philosophy lecturer by Columbia in 1920 and he stayed at the university for the remainder of his career.
+He was promoted to assistant professor of philosophy at Columbia in 1925.
 He was a member of the American Philosophical Association, the Ethical Culture Society, Alpha Delta Phi and Phi Beta Kappa.
 He served as president of the Metaphysical Society of America in 1967.
 For fifteen years at Columbia University, he served as the Chair of the University Seminar on The Renaissance which he co-founded with Paul Oskar Kristeller.
+His students include John P. Anton.

 He published The Problem of Group Responsibility in 1922 and The Making of the Modern Mind in 1926.
 He also coauthored The Introduction to Contemporary Civilization and wrote an influential study of Aristotle, entitled simply Aristotle.
 Some of his other books include Nature and Historical Experience, a collection of essays on metaphysics and the philosophy of history, How Philosophy Uses Its Past, The Role of Knowledge in Western Religion, Plato: Dramatist of the Life of Reason, Hellenistic Ways of Deliverance and the Making of the Christian Synthesis, and The Career of Philosophy, a three-volume history of philosophy from the Middle Ages through the twentieth century.
 He was one of signers of the Humanist Manifesto in 1933.